Mr. Tuttle US History

 2. Sign into my Google classroom (Code given in class).

-3. Sign into TURNITIN with our class information
+3. Sign into TURNITIN with our class information (instructions on Google Classroom)

 4. Print the "Student letter (above), Have a Guardian sign it, Make it page 1 of your Binder (remember your binder?)